Here are few projects I've been working on as a freelancer. For a full account of my work experience, please refer to my CV (PDF).

 Books can be purchased using a simple shopping cart which integrates with SagePay for payment processing.

-I'm currently commissioned by Large Blue to maintain the web infrastructure of London's museum of international contemporary design.
+From 2009 to 2012, I've been commissioned by Large Blue to maintain the web infrastructure of London's museum of international contemporary design.
 This consists of the museum's main site and online shop, both large and busy Ruby on Rails applications, along with a few smaller sites based on WordPress or Zend Framework.

 The museum runs a shop which has a lot of interesting stuff, you should probably check it out, even if you're not an expert in design!